-Mark, Lori and Lisa relaxing at basecamp near L'Anse aux Meadows BASECAMP 5 - Trinity Bay, Newfoundland - July 16 - July 19 Due to the long distance between basecamp 4 and 5, we did a one night stand at our previous camp at Gros Morne.
-After we setup that one night camp, Lisa and I rode a few miles to a trailhead and took a 6 mile hike to Baker Brook Falls.
+Trinity Bay, Newfoundland, July 16-19

+Due to the long distance between basecamp 4 and 5, we did a one-night stand at our previous camp at Gros Morne.
+After we set up that one-night camp, Lisa and I rode a few miles to a trailhead and took a six-mile hike to Baker

+Brook Falls.
 The next day we drove to the next basecamp at Trinity Bay on the eastern side of Newfoundland.
 Along the way, we stopped at the small Aviation Museum in Gander, Newfoundland.
-As a retired air traffic controller who was working on 9-11-01, I wanted to see the exhibit on how Gander took in several thousand stranded travelers that horrible day.
-On our first day from this base we rode along the southeast coast on what is called the Irish Loop.
-Named so due to the heavy Irish influence in Newfoundland.
+As a retired air traffic controller who was working on 9/11.
+I wanted to see the exhibit on how Gander took in several thousand stranded travelers that horrible day.
+On our first day from this base we rode along the southeast coast on what is called the Irish Loop, so named due to the heavy Irish influence in Newfoundland.
 We stopped at a very nice nature park where we spent a few hours.
-We had a very hardy lunch at the Celtic Pub & Restaurant before visiting the Colony of Avalon site that was founded around 1621.
+We had a very hearty lunch at the Celtic Pub and Restaurant before visiting the Colony of Avalon site that was founded around 1621.
 Our second day we rode the Baccalieu Trail along Conception and Trinity Bays.
-A scenic ride with great views.
-We enjoyed a nice stop at a local brewery in Dildo, Newfoundland.
-We did hit some rain and lots of fog today.
-Our last day was spent mostly hanging out at camp due to heavy rain.
+It was a scenic ride with great views.
+We enjoyed a stop at a local brewery in Dildo, Newfoundland.
+We hit some rain and lots of fog and our last day was spent mostly hanging out at camp due to heavy rain.
 Later in the day we broke camp and rode one hour to the port at Argentia to catch the overnight ferry back to Nova Scotia.
-Baker Brook Falls